Fixed: External Hard Drive Light Blinking but Not Working on MacBook

 Popular external storage drives, such as Seagate, WD, LaCie, Toshiba, etc. have an LED indicator that suggests the device’s status.
-For instance, the drive is off if the LED light is off, the drive is on and ready when the light is white, and the drive is active in case the light is blinking.
+For instance, if the LED light is off, the drive is powered off.
+A steady white light indicates it is powered on and ready, while a blinking light suggests some activity.

 But sometimes, the SSD or HDD’s status light might blink, but the drive won’t work on your Mac.
-Read on to know how to fix such an issue on Mac running on Ventura 13 or earlier macOS.
+Read on to know how to fix this issue on Macs running macOS Sequoia or earlier.

-Note: Drive brand, like Toshiba, has a feature in which, when the storage device is connected to a USB 2.0 port, the LED indicator shows white light, while for USB 3.0, the light turns blue.
+Note: Some brands, like Toshiba, have a feature in which, when the storage device is connected to a USB 2.0 port, the LED indicator shows a white light, while for USB 3.0, the light turns blue.

-Methods to Fix External Hard Drive Light Blinking but Not Working Issue
+Methods to Fix External Hard Drive Light Blinking but Not Working Error

 1. Restart Your Mac

-• Eject the drive and unplug the USB or FireWire cable.
+• Eject the drive and disconnect the USB or FireWire cable.

 2. Change the External Drive’s Cable